 20. Whether correspondence belonging to the Princess of Wales (including some from Prince Philip) has disappeared, and if so the circumstances

 The conclusion that the driver Paul was drunk was arrived at due to an analysis of blood samples, which revealed his blood to contain a level of alcohol three times over the French legal limit.
-Pictures captured by the security cameras at the Ritz, taken just before their departure from the hotel, were released in response to these claims and appear to show Henri Paul to be walking straightly and seemingly unaffected by the large amount of alcohol he was claimed to have consumed.
+Pictures captured by the security cameras at the Ritz, taken just before they departed from the hotel, were released in response to these claims and appear to show Henri Paul to be walking straightly and seemingly unaffected by the large amount of alcohol he was claimed to have consumed.

 The blood samples also revealed an alarmingly high level of carbon monoxide, so much so, that it has been claimed it would have rendered Henri Paul unable even to stand, let alone drive a car.
 This is claimed by some to be evidence that the samples had been tampered with.
-As a result of these and other question marks which hung over the blood samples, the parents of Henri Paul sought permission to carry out their own independent tests on them, along with DNA tests to conclusively prove or disprove they are his.
+As a result of these and other question marks which hung over the blood samples, the parents of Henri Paul sought permission to carry out independent tests on them, along with DNA tests to conclusively prove or disprove they are his.
 Fueling further controversy and conspiracy theories, permission was denied them.
-It was reported on 10th December, 2006, that DNA testing had confirmed that the blood tested was that of Henri Paul.
-Experts attending the inquest have expressed doubts as to the authenticity of the results of French tests.
+It was reported on 10th December 2006, that DNA testing had confirmed that the blood tested was that of Henri Paul.
+Experts attending the inquest have expressed doubts as to the authenticity of the results of the French tests.

-The press have highlighted the fact that inexplicably large sums of money, far in excess of his £20 000 per annum salary he earned at the Ritz, had been deposited in Henri Paul's several bank accounts and that this money came from sources in Britain.
+The press has highlighted the fact that inexplicably large sums of money, far in excess of his £20 000 per annum salary he earned at the Ritz, had been deposited in Henri Paul's several bank accounts and that this money came from sources in Britain.
 Suggestions of MI6's involvement in the accident have been put forward.
 Claims have been made that Paul was an agent in their employ and was set up as a stooge.

-Sir Richard Dearlove, former head of MI6, and director in charge of operational work in SIS at the time of Diana's death, was asked at the inquest if MI6 was stationed in Paris and replied, "I think we can acknowledge that." but went on to deny Mr Al Fayed's allegations one by one.
+Sir Richard Dearlove, former head of MI6, and director in charge of operational work in SIS at the time of Diana's death was asked at the inquest if MI6 was stationed in Paris and replied, "I think we can acknowledge that." but went on to deny Mr Al Fayed's allegations one by one.
 He added that he was "outraged" at the suggestion Diana was an assassination target simply because of her landmines campaign.
-He conceeded that the plan raised by Mr. Tomlinson had been drawn up by an agent to kill a Balkan leader in 1993, but he said the proposal was immediately dismissed as out of touch with the ethos and practices of the secret services.
+He conceded that the plan raised by Mr Tomlinson had been drawn up by an agent to kill a Balkan leader in 1993, but he said the proposal was immediately dismissed as out of touch with the ethos and practices of the secret services.

 From traces of paint later found on the wreckage of Diana's mercedes, it was deduced that the vehicle had at some point been in collision with a white fiat uno, Some of the witness statements also refer to such a vehicle pursuing the mercedes as it entered the tunnel.